shab-k/Shab-k/README.md

    ### Hi there👋
    <br />

-- 🔴 I'm building a CRUD app with React, TypeScript, Redux toolkit & material UI library for my portfolio
+- 🔴 I'm building 2 projects for my portfolio:
+  -  A CRUD app with React, TypeScript, Redux toolkit & material UI library
+  -  A Wordpress theme with PHP and Bootstrap 5
 - 🚀 Latest project: React + Redux + firebase, full CRUD 😎 : https://wexperts-react.web.app/
 - 👉 Portfolio: https://shabnam-k.me
-- 🌱 2021 Goals: Focusing more on React with Redux, PHP, Docker and TypeScript
+- 🌱 2021 Goals: Focusing more on React with Redux, PHP(+Laravel), Docker and TypeScript
 - 💻 I usually watch a lot of tutorials